Friends, it’s been a while.

 - NOTE: If you don’t have hummus, tahini (which you can DIY!) will make a great base substitution for the sauce – just adjust the seasonings to accommodate the lack of flavor tahini provides.

-- Also prepare the parsley-tomato topping by tossing tomato and parsley with lemon juice and setting aside to marinate.
+- Also prepare the parsley-tomato topping by tossing tomato, parsley, and red onion (optional) with lemon juice and set aside to marinate.

 - Once sweet potatoes are fork tender and the chickpeas are golden brown – roughly 25 minutes – remove from oven.

 - For serving, flip potatoes flesh-side up and smash down the insides a little bit.
-Then top with chickpeas, sauce and parsley-tomato garnish.
+Then top with chickpeas, garlic herb sauce, parsley-tomato salad, and chili garlic sauce (optional).
 Serve immediately.

 - Additional side ideas might include Hummus, Pita Chips, Baba Ganoush, or Persian Eggplant Dip.
 Enjoy!